Duncan-Britt/portfolio-website/portfolio_writeups/splice.md

 After creating the documentation website using Splice and thinking that it was good to go, I ventured to try opening the website in Safari, and lo and behold, the site crashed immediately.
 I learned the hard way that not all browsers support look-behinds in regular expressions, because I had **49** of them in my Splice compiler.

 The need for these look-behinds in my regular expressions was to avoid my escape character: `\`.
-This meant that I had to replace much of the logic for tokenization without the benefit of regular expressions, and I think the readability of my code has benefited from this.
+This meant that I had to replace much of the logic for tokenization without the benefit of regular expressions.
+On the bright side, I think the readability of my code has benefited significantly from this change.

 To do this, I wrote a helper function to do most of the heavy lifting: